tsmckinney/tsmckinney/README.md

 - 👀 I’m interested in game development and stuff like that.
 - 🌱 I’m currently trying to teach myself computer coding.
 (Hopefully it goes well)
 - 💻 Right now I'm working on a metafictional puzzle platformer called Muo.
+- 💭 I've got autism, so my head works a little differently.
+And I'm totally fine with that.😌
 - 📫 How to reach me: Send me an email via Gmail.

 <!---